How to build a brand that customers love in 7 steps

 A brand represents your business identity.
 Without a strong brand identity, you risk blending into the crowd, confusing your target audience and worst, being unmemorable.

 But a successful brand does more than make your customers and employees happy, it boosts your revenue and profits.
-In fact, consistent brand positioning across all channels increases revenue by 23%.
+In fact, consistent brand positioning across all channels increases revenue by 33% on average.

 Before you can launch your small business, you must strategically build a strong brand that boosts awareness and builds a loyal audience.
 In this article, we’re going to show you exactly how to do that in seven steps.